How To Screenshot On Windows How To Screenshot On Windows

 Advanced users can leverage additional keyboard shortcuts:

-- Windows Key + Shift + S: Activates screen snipping mode instantly
+• Windows Key + Shift + S: Activates screen snipping mode instantly

-- Allows immediate selection of capture area
+• Allows immediate selection of capture area

-- Copies screenshot directly to clipboard
+• Copies screenshots directly to the clipboard

 Third-Party Screenshot Software